-VT KnowledgeWorks is pleased to announce the finalist teams chosen to present their business concepts at this year’s Global Entrepreneurship Challenge Semifinals, taking place on March 30, 2016, at 1:00 p.m. at The Inn at Virginia Tech and Skelton Conference Center, Blacksburg, Virginia.
+VT KnowledgeWorks is pleased to announce the finalist teams chosen to present their business concepts at this year’s Global Entrepreneurship Challenge Semifinals taking place on Wednesday, April 12, 2017, at 1:00 p.m. at The Inn at Virginia Tech and Skelton Conference Center, Blacksburg, Virginia.
 The Challenge provides a unique opportunity for student teams from Virginia Tech to present their business concepts before a panel of local business leaders.

-The seven Virginia Tech student teams competing for the grand prize include:
+The five Virginia Tech student teams competing for the grand prize include:

-- $5,000 – Plastics One Advanced Manufacturing Award for the outstanding tangible product
+$5,000 – Plastics One Advanced Manufacturing Award for the most outstanding tangible product

-- $5,000 – VT KnowledgeWorks Information Technology Award for the outstanding intangible product or service
+- $5,000 – VT KnowledgeWorks Information Technology Award for the most outstanding intangible product or service

 - $10,000 – An additional grand prize for one of the two teams that receive the Advanced Manufacturing Award or the Information Technology Award